happy-bits/dud/readme.md

 # dud.js

-Experimental javascript testing framework.
+Experimental JavaScript testing library.

+With this testing library you can comment your functions with simple test cases.
+When *dud.js* is executet it will run your tests from the comments.

-The idea about this "testing framework" is to have slim tests and tests that is written close to the actual function.
-A side effect is that tests are a good way to tell the world what your function is supposed to do (instead of writing long comments)
+A side effect is that the test cases usually gives you a pretty good documentation of the function (instead of writing long comments)

 Here's an example of a function with four tests.